Cannabis helps reduce Alcohol intake

 “I used to use marijuana to numb,” one of my students told me.
 It had been one of her former addictions – along with crack and alcohol.
 “But now I’m in recovery and I’m on marijuana maintenance,” she added as we discussed her path of emotional and trauma recovery.

-“Maintenance” is the state of being maintained, supported or cared for.
-So marijuana maintenance offers support for increased stability, deeper introspection, enhanced empathy, heightened creativity, and my favorite – supporting inner exploration for going into deep meditative states.
+“Maintenance” is the state of being maintained, supported, or cared for.
+So “marijuana maintenance” can offer support for increased stability, deeper introspection, enhanced empathy, heightened creativity, all while supporting inner exploration in deep meditative states, which is pivotal in trauma healing.

 And earlier studies had already laid a strong foundation: